mrwweb/clicky-menus/readme.md

 ### 1.5.2 (October 30, 2025)

-- Resolve issue since 1.2.0 where replaced parent link attributes were not correctly transfered to the button
+- Resolve issue since 1.2.0 where replaced parent link attributes were not correctly transfered to the button.
+Closes #27
 - Make sure scripts works fully when loaded in the `<head>`

 ### 1.5.0 /  1.5.1 (May 27, 2025)